Judge rules City of Toronto breached its agreement to ensure physical distancing in homeless shelters

 The court confirmed in its judgment that "any failure by the City to take all reasonable steps to meet physical distancing standard in congregate shelter settings heightens an already significant risk of the spread of COVID-19 to some of the most vulnerable members of our society."

-The city persistently insisted that the two metre separation only applies to the distance between the sides of bed, not around the entire perimeter.
+The city persistently insisted that the two-metre separation only applies to the distance between the sides of bed, not around the entire perimeter.

 The court was critical of the city's interpretation of two-metre physical distancing requirements, noting that this interpretation was decided upon "without the benefit of public health guidance."